 When conservative treatments have failed, back surgery may seem like the only solution for relieving chronic pain.
-For many people, however, back surgery either fails to relieve the pain or makes the pain worse.
+Many people, however, experience back pain after surgery and worsening symptoms over time.
 This unfortunate outcome is known as post laminectomy syndrome or failed back surgery syndrome (FBSS).

 FBSS affects an estimated 15-20% of back surgery patients.
 This condition is common following the surgical removal of bony overgrowth on the spine (laminectomy) and spinal fusion (the surgical joining of two or more vertebrae).
 According to Harvard Medical School, spinal fusion is a risky and usually unnecessary procedure that – at best – reduces pain by about 50%.

-Center for Pain Management has found that most back pain patients can improve significantly with conservative treatment.
+Center for Pain Management in Indianapolis has found that most back pain patients can improve significantly with conservative treatment.
 If you need help for back pain and want to avoid a second back surgery, please request a consultation by filling out the form below or calling us at (317) 706-7246.

 Pain that persists or becomes worse after back surgery may have several underlying causes, including: